 GIA Classification: Fancy Vivid Pink

-In 2017, this pink gem made history, by being the most expensive diamond ever sold.
-Touted as the rarest gem in the world, it was sold for a staggering $71.2 million.
+In 2017, this pink gem made history by being the most costly gemstone ever sold.
+Touted as the rarest diamond in the world, it was sold for a staggering $71.2 million.
 The most astonishing thing about it, apart from its lively pink colour, is its sheer size.
-It's almost the size of a strawberry!
+It's almost as big as a strawberry!

 2) Oppenheimer Blue